ahenrie/CPP/Week 6/functions and recursion.md

   - Parameters: Local variables that store the information from the argument
   - Function Body: The statement(s) that are executed when the function is called.

-**Pass by Reference**: a parameter passing technique in computer programming where a reference to the original data, rather than a copy of the data, is passed to a function or method.
-This means that any modifications made to the parameter within the function directly affect the original data outside of the function.
-Pass by reference is often used to efficiently work with large data structures or to allow a function to modify the values of its arguments.

 ```c++
 #include <iostream>